JuliaLang/www.julialang.org/manual/types/index.md

     CompositeKind

 The reader may note that `CompositeKind` shares with the empty tuple (see [above](#Tuple+Types)), the distinction of being its own type (i.e. a fixed point of the `typeof` function).
-The only other types sharing this distinction are tuples recursively built with `()` and `CompositeKind` as their only atomic values:
+This leads any number of tuple types recursively built with `()` and `CompositeKind` as their only atomic values, which are their own type:

     julia> typeof(())
     ()